williamguilhermesouza/OrderGenerator/README.md

 > npm run start

+Also, you can run a docker container of the app, build the dockerimage with:

+> docker build -t ordergenerator .

+And run with:

+> docker-compose up

+Remember to change the apiUrl in order accumulator service under services folder, to reflect your backend host.

 ## Structure

 The project was built on a single page, using Angular js framework.
 All the html, tests and components are under app folder.